24 November 2025

 I am talking of Europe, and of now, in the twenty first century.
 So, I am also talking about Christianity (still the world's leading 'faith' system, apparently).
 Science has, to a considerable extent, replaced religion; stolen its thunder and its arrogance; explained the motions of the planets, the weather, procreation, and (to some extent) disease.
 Science has expanded the universe a million-fold and relegated mankind and our little planet from the status of sovereign to be just another infinitesimal speck on an infinitesimal speck near the edge of the the universe.

-Very few people would argue that there is no difference between good and bad behaviour, nor would they deny that they prefer the good.
-It may be hard to decide for any one action whether it is good or bad; and people may vote either way.
-For example, on the assassination of Julius Caesar.
+Very few people would claim that there is no difference between good and bad behaviour.
+Nor would most people deny that they prefer the good.
+It can be hard to decide for any one action whether it is good or bad.
+For example, people may vote either way on the assassination of Julius Caesar.
 That being the case, it is even harder to define what we mean in general by good and bad behaviour.
 Most adults (though to varying extents) feel they know the difference.
-But, as to from whence we get that feeling, there is little agreement.
-Maybe partly from our genes, partly from our earliest childhood, and subsequent experience.
-There are plenty data, for acute and methodical observers; comparing people from different backgrounds, rich/poor households, large/small families, good/bad schools, provision/absence of religious instruction.
-But most simple experiments are unethical.
-For example, that of the Scottish king, Jame IV, who put two new-borns on Inch Keith in the Firth of Forth with a dumb nurse.
-Or that of the Japanese in the period of competing religions (1560 - 1614).
+But, if you ask from whence we get that feeling, there is little agreement.
+Maybe it comes partly from our genes, partly from our earliest childhood, and partly from subsequent experience.
+There is scope here, for acute and methodical observers to spend a lifetime studying and processing data; comparing people from different backgrounds, rich/poor households, large/small families, good/bad schools, provision/absence of religious instruction.
+But I think that study has yet to begin.

 I find repugnant the idea of telling a giant lie.
-Nor does obfuscation and prevarication sound any better.
+Nor does obfuscation and prevarication appeal any better.
 I advocate a deliberate system of mutual support, and caring; for those who want it, and want to provide it.

 There is a caveat.
 If the group is too small it can fall under the sway of a single charismatic leader (See my essay on 'Death Cults'.)
 Quakers have, so far, avoided this danger by linking local meetings together into area meetings, and these into yet larger 'Yearly' meetings.